AlfrescoLabs/chef-alfresco/README.md

 #### analytics

-Installs and configures Alfresco analytics; as per media, you must download the zip distribution package and serve it via HTTP or Maven repo; configuration is shown below.
+Installs and configures Alfresco analytics; as per media, you must download the zip distribution package and serve it via HTTP or Maven repo; attribute values are shown below:

 ```
 attributes: {